Francesco Caruso

 Francesco Caruso (born July 16, 1982, in Allentown, Pennsylvania) is an American soccer player who last played for USL Second Division side Harrisburg City Islanders.

-Caruso grew up in Pennsylvania, attending Lancaster Catholic High School.
-He then attended San Diego Mesa College where he played soccer in 2002 and 2003.
-He then transferred to San Diego State University.
+Caruso grew up in Pennsylvania, and attended Lancaster Catholic High School.
+He then attended San Diego Mesa College, where he played soccer in 2002 and 2003, before transferring to San Diego State University.
 Caruso then played for Otago United in the New Zealand Football Championship.
 In 2006, he returned to the United States and signed with the Harrisburg City Islanders.